openshift-metal3/dev-scripts/README.md

 Make a copy of the `config_example.sh` to `config_$USER.sh`, and set the `PULL_SECRET` variable to the secret obtained from cloud.openshift.com.

+There are variable defaults set in both the `common.sh` and the `ocp_install_env.sh` scripts, which may be important to override for your particular environment.
+You can set override values in your `config_$USER.sh` script.

+### Baremetal

 For baremetal test setups where you don't require the VM fake-baremetal nodes, you may also set `NODES_FILE` to reference a manually created json file with the node details (see [ironic_hosts.json.example](ironic_hosts.json.example) -